CiscoSecurity/tr-05-serverless-have-i-been-pwned/README.md

   - Applies to the following CTIM entities:
     - `Indicator`,
     - `Sighting`.
   - Must be a positive integer.
 Defaults to `100` (if unset or incorrect).
-Has the upper bound of `1000` to avoid getting overwhelmed with too much data, so any greater values are still acceptable but also limited at the same time.

 ### CTIM Mapping Specifics